jmrmcode/pest-monitoring-landscape-model/README.md

 > **Notes**:
 > - `nrange` can be adjusted to test alternative dispersal scales.
 > - `niter` controls the number of replicates for stability checks.
-> - This workflow reproduces the simulation, model fitting, and performance evaluation for any landscape and barrier configuration.

 ## Output